GrossBetruger/Convolutionals/README.md

 $ python classifier_3d.py train regular_network
 ```

-* regular_network can be replaces with any other name (that will later be used to reference this model)
+* regular_network can be replaced with any other name (that will later be used to reference this model)

 * to train concat model - do the same but with a name starting with 'concat'